 Scott Westover, SVP of Network and Regulatory Strategy at Quest Analytics, explains what the new network adequacy rules mean for Medicare Advantage Organizations.

 Building a compliant network a year ahead of the contract year is no small feat.
-Recognizing the time and effort required, CMS offers two allowances to help MA organizations meet network adequacy requirements.
+Recognizing the time and effort required, CMS offers two allowances to help you meet network adequacy requirements during the application process.

 Application Allowance 1: 10% Application Credit